tmbeardsley/lfts_gpu/README.md

-# Langevin Field-Theoretic Simulation of Diblock Copolymers on CPUs
+# Langevin Field-Theoretic Simulation of Diblock Copolymers on GPUs

 See https://www.tbeardsley.com/projects/lfts/fts_gpu for a detailed discussion of this project.<br>